 The NIHGPS covers policy topics including, but not limited to, modular applications, SNAP (streamlined non-competing award process), prior approval requirements, and awards to foreign entities.
 A search mechanism is provided to facilitate easy access to the information that is contained within the NIHGPS.

-PDF and HTML versions of the NIHGPS are at: http://grants.nih.gov/grants/policy/policy.htm#gps.
+See NIH Grants Policy Statement page for PDF and HTML versions of the NIHGPS.

-The HHS rules and requirements that govern the administration of grants are found at Title 2 Code of Federal Regulations (CFR) Part 215 (codified by HHS at 45 CFR Part 74 and 45 CFR Part 92).
-Part 74 applies to all recipients except those covered by Part 92, which governs awards to state and local governments.
+The HHS rules and requirements that govern the administration of grants are found at Title 2 Code of Federal Regulations (CFR) Part 200 (codified by HHS at 45 CFR Part 75).
+Part 75 applies to all recipients of NIH awards.
 These regulations (in addition to the NIHGPS) are a term and condition of award.
 Grant recipients must be aware of and comply with these regulations.

-The Administrative regulations include reference to the applicable cost principles.
+The Uniform regulations include reference to the applicable cost principles.
 The costs of a grant-supported activity are comprised of allowable direct costs, plus the allocable portion of the organization's associated facilities and administrative (F&A) costs.
 Direct costs are costs that can be specifically identified with a particular project or program, while F&A costs are incurred for common or joint objectives and which therefore cannot be identified specifically with a particular project or program.
-The allowability, reasonableness, and necessity of direct and F&A costs that may be charged to NIH grants are currently outlined in the following five sets of cost principles:
+The allowability, reasonableness, and necessity of direct and F&A costs that may be charged to NIH grants are currently outlined in the following three areas where recipients can locate the applicable set of cost principles:

 48 CFR Subpart 31.2 (Federal Acquisition Regulations, or FAR)